agrawal-rahul/Jodi/README.md

 I am not going to charge anything for whatever efforts I will put it.
 At the end, if you feel that you derived some value out of it, please donate amount of your wish to your favorite charity and send me a note so that I can acknowledge you _for making the world a better place_.

+# Questions

+## Will I be teaching ?
+No. I cannot commit time for teaching right now.
+I will be helping out with the questions and also trying to facilitate and moderate the process.
+The participants have to self-study but the milestones and the organization will be handled by me so that the whole process is streamlined.